 Besides, if it was the impetus for what was to come, then it was definitely a good thing.
 While only producing three songs on Juvenile Hell, the group produced a majority of The infamous, carving out a unique and unmistakable sound.
 Dark, moody, brooding, and sinister, the music was apocalyptic and Havoc and Prodigy’s unyielding and unremorseful lyrics painted a very bleak picture of what life was like growing up in Queensbridge (yeah, we know Prodigy is from Hempstead, Long Island, but it’s obvious he spent a lot of time in QB).
 It may have been unnerving to think that a duo so young could entertain such cold-blooded thoughts, but given the overwhelmingly positive response, the realness seemed to resonate.

 The album contained huge smashes with “Shook Ones, Pt.
 II,” and “Survival Of The Fittest,” and disseminated their unique dunn slanguage all over the world.
-Last week the focus on was Prodigy with our exclusive Q and A, the release of the H.N.I.C.’s Complex-sponsored project, The Ellsworth Bumpy Johnson EP, and our excerpts from his book, but given that today is the 16-year anniversary of this classic album dropping, we wanted to talk to those who were involved in The Making Of The Infamous.
+Given that today is the anniversary of this classic album dropping, we wanted to talk to those who were involved in The Making Of The Infamous.
 It’s the real...